Psilocybin2K/qwen-rl/README.md

 ## 🎯 Executive Summary

-This system implements a **hybrid learning approach** for automated response generation across any domain, combining in-context learning (few-shot prompting) with supervised fine-tuning.
-The solution uses the Qwen language model as the primary generator and Azure OpenAI as an external grader to create a robust learning feedback loop.
+This system implements a **pure reinforcement learning approach** for training language models to generate structured responses from fact-based question-answering datasets.
+The solution uses the Qwen language model as the RL agent and Azure OpenAI GPT-4.1 as an independent reward evaluator, creating a domain-agnostic learning system that improves through interaction rather than supervised training.

 ### Key Innovation

-- **Dual Learning Strategy**: In-context learning for immediate improvement + supervised fine-tuning for permanent knowledge acquisition
-- **External Grader System**: Uses GPT-4.1 as an independent evaluator
-- **Template-Based Architecture**: Modular, maintainable prompt management
-- **Context-Aware Generation**: Dynamic adaptation to different business domains
-- **Domain Agnostic**: Applicable to any structured response generation task
+- **Domain-Agnostic Architecture**: Works with any fact-based QNA dataset (test cases, procedures, instructions, etc.)
+- **Pure RL Learning**: Agent learns from quality rewards without ground truth in prompts
+- **Separation of Concerns**: States, actions, and rewards are cleanly separated
+- **Independent Evaluation**: AI-based reward function assesses quality without comparison
+- **Template-Based Prompts**: Zero data embedding - instructions only
+- **Policy Gradient Learning**: REINFORCE and PPO algorithms for continuous improvement

 ---